 Low Level Concern Form

 Name

 Role

 Date and time of

 completing this form

-Details of individual (including yourself for self-reporting) whom the concern is about
+ual (including yourself for self-reporting) whom the concern is about

+Name dar (meraumg yeursen fer sen reperang) innem ane consern is about

 Name

 Role

+Kole

+Dolationship to the

-Relationship to the
+Relationship to the individual

-individual

-reporting eg manager,
+reporting eg manager, colleague

-colleague
+coneague

-Details of concern ssible.
+Details of concern

+Please include as much detail as possible.
 Think about the following: What behaviour and/or incident are you reporting?
-What exactly

-r and/or incident worry you?
-Why do you believe the behaviour and/or incident is not consistent with our
+What exactly happened?
+Why does the behaviour and/or incident worry you?
+Why do you believe the behaviour and/or incident is not consistent with our Staff Code of Conduct?

 Details of any children or young people involved

 Name

 For use by HT/safeguarding team upon receipt of the concern

-Date and time concern received
+Date and time concern

+received

 Signature

 Role

-mary saw

 Actions to be taken and

 follow-up.

+·